khaoula7/100-days-of-code/log.md

 **Today's Progress**: Worked on Powering AutoCompleteTextView from a cursor using CursorAdapter and implemented query and insert methods in ContentProvider.

 **Today's thoughts**: I feel my progress is becoming too slow.
 Inserting data into database and displaying it back isn't a trivial task.
-I hope achieveing noticeable progress in the next few days.
+I hope achieving noticeable progress in the next few days.

 **Link(s) to work**: [WorkTracker App](https://github.com/khaoula7/work-tracker)